About Helen Dewdney, The Complaining Cow

 The Complaining Cow in the media

-I write for the Financial Times, Moneywise and am part of the Rip Off Britain consumer expert team and the BBC Radio London expert phone in team.
+I write for the Financial Times, Moneywise and The Telegraph and am part of the Rip Off Britain consumer expert team and the BBC Radio London expert phone in team.
 I also appear on BBC Breakfast, The One Show various BBC and ITV news programmes and regularly contribute to various national publications and BBC Radios 2, 4 and 5, such as The Jeremy Vine, Moneybox and You and Yours.
 For more see Moodia coverage and the showreel (from 2016) below.

 I also do this sort of stuff!
 See Case study: Tesco and a consumer champion From court to exclusive interview and more